Active Inference and the Circuits of Precision and Prediction

 Predictive Processing

-There is empirical evidence in favour of Predictive Processing where functional interaction of descending pathways carrying top-down prediction and precision signals interacts with the ascending pathways to generate prediction errors.
-PREDICTION will develop a mechanistic and computational understanding of the hierarchical processing underlying inference in vision-related human brain areas and will establish how feedback connections enable generative cognitive functions.
+There is empirical evidence in favor of Predictive Processing, where functional interaction of descending pathways carrying top-down prediction and precision signals interacts with the ascending pathways to generate prediction errors.

-Unravelling the neural mechanisms of high-level visual cognitive functions requires novel ways of thinking about biological information processing and an integrated effort to measure and model cognitive functions at multiple brain scales.
+Unraveling the neural mechanisms of high-level visual cognitive functions requires novel ways of thinking about biological information processing and an integrated effort to measure and model cognitive functions at multiple brain scales.
 PREDICTION accomplishes this by integrating concepts and advanced methods from multiple disciplines:

-- Molecular biology to characterise projection cell-types.
+- Molecular biology to characterize projection cell-types.

 - Precision viral tracing to investigate the anatomical origins and targets of generative networks in non-human primates (NHP).